matheuskuster/app-algoexpert/README.md

 ## :exclamation: About

 AlgoExpert's Mobile App was developed using Facebook's <a href="https://github.com/facebook/react-native">React Native</a> framework and <a href="https://expo.io/">Expo tools</a>.
-It's objective is to deliver almost the same experience of using the platform at a web browser.
+Its objective is to deliver almost the same experience of using the platform at a web browser.
 The user can do the same things, except coding.
 But to compensate it, the app brings some new features, as favorite questions.

 ## :running: Running